Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

     const int time_zone_offset = 10;
     ```

-1. Review the deferred update time.
-The default is between 1 am and 5 am.
+1. Review the deferred update time calculation.
+Deferred updates will be applied between 1 am and 5 am.

     ```c
     // If local time is between 1 am and 5 am defer for zero minutes else defer for 15 minutes